Wang Chang-yi: Career

 In 1985, Wang and her husband Nean Hu founded United Biomedical, Inc. in New York, a company focusing on medicine and vaccine development.
 She founded United Biomedical, Inc. Asia in Taiwan in 1998.
 She later founded United Biopharma and UBI Pharma in 2013 and 2014 respectively.
 The companies later created testing for HIV and Hepatitis C, and carried out research on a vaccine for HIV.

 Wang is the author of more than 120 peer-reviewed scientific publications and by 2019, she was the inventor of more than 80 patents.

 Awards

 In 2007, the New York Intellectual Property Law Association (NYIPLA) presented Wang with the Inventor of the Year Award.

 In 2009, the Bill and Melinda Gates Foundation awarded Grand Challenges Exploration Grants to Wang for the Synthetic Peptides to Inhibit HIV Entry program.

 In 2018, the Brain Mapping Foundation presented Wang with the Pioneer in Technology Award.

 Litigation

 In 2021, Wang was part of a court case which concerned the ownership of UBI, in particular, possible breach of contractual agreements and misuse of authority positions.

 Family

-Wang’s daughter Mei Mei Hu is the co-founder and CEO of Vaxxinity (originally named Covaxx), a subsidiary of UBI; the company originally focused on possible vaccines for Alzheimer’s and animal health but shifted to working on a vaccine for COVID-19.
+Wang’s daughter, Mei Mei Hu, is the co-founder and CEO of Vaxxinity (originally named Covaxx), a subsidiary of UBI.
+Vaxxinityoriginally focused on possible vaccines for Alzheimer’s and animal health, but shifted to working on a vaccine for COVID-19.
 The company helped to develop vaccine candidate UB-612.